The Exploits of Moominpappa

-The Exploits of Moominpappa (Muminpappans Bravader skrivna av Honom Själv), first published in 1950 and then considerably revised in 1968 under the title Moominpappa's Memoirs (Muminpappans memoarer), is the fourth book in the Moomin series by Swedish-speaking Finnish writer Tove Jansson.
+The Exploits of Moominpappa (Muminpappans Bravader: Skrivna av Honom Själv, "Moominpappa's Exploits: Written by Himself"), first published in 1950 and then considerably revised in 1968 under the title Moominpappa's Memoirs (Muminpappans memoarer), is the fourth book in the Moomin series by Swedish-speaking Finnish writer Tove Jansson.
 The story found in this book is mentioned in the previous Moomin books, as Moominpappa writes his memoirs in those stories.
 Unlike Comet in Moominland and Finn Family Moomintroll, both versions of the novel were translated into English.
 Exploits of Moominpappa forms the basis of episodes 62, 63 and 64 in the 1990 TV series.

 Plot

-Moominpappa has written his autobiography of his amazing life, and he tells it to his son Moomintroll, and to Moomintroll's friends, Sniff and Snufkin.
-In his tale, he at first was left at an orphanage, but after finding it boring and disliking the strict headmistress Hemulen, he leaves and meets a new friend, Hodgkin.
+Moominpappa has written his autobiography, describing his amazing life, and he tells it to his son Moomintroll, and to Moomintroll's friends, Sniff and Snufkin.
+In his tale, he at first was left at an orphanage, but after finding it boring and disliking the strict headmistress Hemulen, he leaves and meets a new friend, Hodgkins.